Effective March 1, 2021

 We strongly recommend that you submit an ABM for all your improvements, providing documentation for your unit’s permanent file.

 The following are examples of changes that are not architectural or structural and DO NOT require an ABM.

 - Interior painting

 - Installation of good quality underlayment for the reduction of noise transmission, and replacement of existing floor coverings

 - Replacement of an existing appliance in its original location

-- Lighting or electrical modifications (except for “in kind” light fixture replacement)
+- Appliance relocation, lighting or electrical modifications and/or relocation (except for “in kind-in place” light fixture or outlet replacement).

 - Upgrading kitchen or bathroom electrical outlets with CGFI (safety) outlets.